 5. Routine and Structure

 Forming specific habits and a regular routine can help combat mum brain and forgetfulness during pregnancy.
-If you are doing something, in the same way, everyday the chances of you forgetting are drastically lowered.
+If you are doing something, in the same way, every single day the chances of you forgetting are drastically lowered.

 This is a super simple tactic but it can work wonders for everyday tasks.
 For example, always losing the car keys?
 Place a bowl near the front door and make putting the keys in that bowl the first thing you do when walking in the door.

 There are, quite literally, thousands of “brain training” apps out there nowadays.
 They all claim to improve cognitive function and memory so it might seem daunting trying to choose one that may actually work.

 Check out this great article for reviews of some of the best choices and you’ll be sure to find one that actually works for you.

 Don’t just think about important things – say them aloud!!
 This made such a huge difference for me and it may seem like a really trivial thing but it honestly does work wonders!